 Teaching and Research Appointments

 At Berkeley, teaching assistants are called graduate student instructors (GSIs) and research assistants are named graduate student researchers (GSRs).
 Many programs hire qualified graduate students as GSIs, readers and tutors as well as GSRs.
-Students should contact the department for more information, refer to the Graduate Division’s What You Need to Know about being a GSI, GSR, Reader or Tutor and see the Tuition, Fees, and Financial Aid section of the Berkeley Guide.
+Students should contact the department for more information, refer to the Graduate Division’s Graduate Student Academic Appointments page and see the Tuition, Fees, and Financial Aid section of the Berkeley Guide.

 Visiting Scholar and Postdoc Affairs Program (VSPA)